lgatto/lgatto.github.io/_posts/2017-02-14-open-research-project.md

 Ideally, I would like that the Wellcome Trust's famous *Research investigator awards* to be de facto ***Open research** investigator awards*.
-There's currently a split (opposition?) between *doing research* and *supporting open science we doing research*.
+There's currently a split (opposition?) between *doing research* and *supporting open science when doing research*.
 In every grant I have written, I had to demonstrate that the team had a track record, or was in a good position to successfully pursue to proposed project.
 Well, how about demonstrating a track record in being good in